ready4god2513/ko-calendar/README.md

 			<td>showToday</td>
 			<td>Boolean</td>
 			<td>true</td>
-			<td>If showCalender is true, shows a button below the calender that allows the user to quickly select the current day</td>
+			<td>If showCalender is true, shows a button below the calendar that allows the user to quickly select the current day</td>
 		</tr>
 		<tr>
 			<td>showTime</td>